 If you have tickets to the afternoon show, then you’re granted some leeway because it’s typically a casual affair.
-Lucky you, that includes jeans.
+And yes, lucky you, that does include jeans.
 No one will bat an eyelid; in fact, you will probably have plenty of company in jeans and a nice top (go on, chanel that inner suburban Karren!).
 Just make sure they’re clean and sans rips and your mid-drift isn’t taking centre stage.

 An evening show

 An evening show is the PERF excuse for a party dress!
-Just remember, no gaping fronts, you’re a society girl now darling so save your cleavage for later.
-Drape your jacket over your shoulders so you feel posh and you can ditch it inside at the cloak room.
+Just remember, no gaping fronts!
+You’re a society girl now darling so save your cleavage for later.
+Drape your jacket over your shoulders so you feel posh and you can ditch it inside at the cloakroom.

-Ok this is the one time when you won’t get away with wearing any ol’ thang.
+Okay, this is the one time where you won’t get away with wearing any ol’ thang.
 I know it will be a massive sacrifice (eye roll) but you must take the event seriously and give it the utmost respect by getting all glammed up (hard, I know).
 This, darling, is your moment to shine!
-Imagine you’re attending the Logies – or the Oscars; a touch of theatrical style will be celebrated at a premier – cue embellishment, sequins, feathers and floor length frocks.
+Imagine you’re attending the Logies – or the Oscars; a touch of theatrical style will be celebrated at a premier.
+Cue all your fabulous embellishments, sequins, feathers and floor length frocks.
 Take inspiration from our occasion dresses here.

-- No matter how contemporary the performance promises to be, there is no place for thongs or sandals in the theatre.
+No matter how contemporary the performance promises to be, there is no place for thongs or sandals in the theatre.
 So put that shoe addiction to good use (stop denying it) and give your favourite new pair the fresh air they deserve!

-- Arrive early, some theatres won’t seat you even if you’re only five minutes late, so set those alarms and account for traffic because after all that glam you are making it through that door!
+Arrive early, some theatres won’t seat you even if you’re only five minutes late, so set those alarms and account for traffic because after all that glam you are making it through that door!